Australian Senate upholds civil-union ban

 Despite three hours of parliamentary debate spanning legislative and emotionally charged arguments, senators voted to reject a motion to overturn a regulation signed Wednesday by Governor-General Michael Jeffery at the urging of Attorney General Philip Ruddock.

-to exert its constitutional power to overturn the Australian Capital Territory civil unions legislation, The Age newspaper reported.
+The Senate result ensured the federal government's ability to exert its constitutional power to overturn the Australian Capital Territory civil unions legislation, The Age newspaper reported.

 Territorial Attorney General Simon Corbell labeled the Senate decision "homophobic," adding that he was disappointed but not surprised.